GunterMueller/SiMATH/README.md

 AG/Munich.

 ****************************************
-Version 4.6.1
+Version 4.6.1.
-THe original SOurces are in the Directory "Distribution".
+The original Sources are in the Directory "Distribution".
 ****************************************

 The computer algebra system SIMATH is free software for universities